Dredegui/Dredegui/README.md

 🔭 I’m currently working on my Master's thesis on black-box observability and testing of distributed systems

-I'm also working on a paper on TEL!
+I'm also working on a paper on TEL, currently being approved for ECTEL!

 ## 🌱 Github Stats